poult-lab/daily-word/english_words_ learning.md

-04.Caucasian  [kɔːˈkeɪʒn]

-[noun] "a member of any of the races of people who have pale skin"
+04.orchestra /ˈɔːrkɪstrə/

+[n] She plays the flute in the school orchestra.

+"a large group of people who play various musical instruments together, led by a conductor"